ReVanced-Extended-Community/Community-Guides/news/playback-issues-announcement.md

-- Note: This announcement has been edited after the v5.12.1 patches have been released.
+- Note: This announcement has been edited after the [v5.13.1](https://github.com/inotia00/revanced-patches/releases/tag/v5.13.1) patches have been released.

-There are some notable updates regarding spoofing for playback in YouTube and YT Music.

 # YouTube

-In the recent patch releases (v5.11.1 and v5.12.1), the following relevant changes have been made:

-- The `Android TV` and `iOS TV` clients have been removed.

-- The `Android Studio`, `ipadOS`, and `visionOS` clients have been added.

-See the [v5.11.1](https://github.com/inotia00/revanced-patches/releases/tag/v5.11.1) and [v5.12.1](https://github.com/inotia00/revanced-patches/releases/tag/v5.12.1) release notes for the full list of changes.
+Over the past few patch releases there were notable changes regarding spoofing for playback in YouTube.

 ### What does this mean for me?